Build a rock for a Flask application

 If using Multipass...

-If you created an instance using Multipass, you can also clean it up.
+If we created an instance using Multipass, we can also clean it up.
 Start by exiting it:

 exit

-And then you can proceed with its deletion:
+And then we can proceed with its deletion:

 multipass delete rock-dev